snikket-im/snikket-sdk/doc/OMEMO.md

 - No API to determine cryptographic identity of message sender
 - Persistence: only IndexedDB backend is currently implemented
 - Encryption status reported by the API can be forged by sender
+- Consumed prekeys are not removed and replaced